-Distribution: Occurring on both sides of the Cascades crest in Washington, but more common on the west side; British Columbia to Oregon; eastern North America.
+Distribution: Occurring on both sides of the Cascades crest in Washington, but more common west of the crest; British Columbia to Oregon; also in eastern North America.

-Habitat: Roadsides and waste ground from the lowlands to mid-elevations in the mountains.
+Habitat: Roadsides, fields, wastelots, and other disturbed, open areas from the lowlands to middle elevations in the mountains.

 Origin: Introduced from Europe

 Slender, glabrous annual or biennial, 3-9 dm. tall, with milky juice.

 Basal and lower cauline leaves 6-18 cm. long and 3-8 cm. wide, pinnatifid, with a broad terminal segment, the lower surface glaucous; middle and upper leaves few and much reduced.

 Heads several to numerous, in an open panicle; involucre with a set of small bracts around the base, 9-11 mm. high in fruit, narrow; corollas all ligulate, yellow, only 5 in a head; pappus of white capillary bristles;

 Achenes compressed, 4 mm. long including the 1 mm.-long beak, with several prominent veins on each face.